swamybabun/MATLAB/README.md

 # MATLAB
 MATLAB Tutorial

 This tutorial is for beginners who wants to learn MATLAB.
-Let's begin with commands
+Let's begin with commands.

+### What is MATLAB ..?
+MATLAB (matrix laboratory) is a multi-paradigm numerical computing environment and proprietary programming language developed by MathWorks. ...
+Although MATLAB is intended primarily for numerical computing,

+#### Download & Installation:

+Download the latest MATLAB from [Download MATLAB](https://in.mathworks.com/downloads/web_downloads) and install it as per your operating system.
+To get free trail for limited days, please register with your email in MATLAB website.

 ##### Entering Commands
 - You can execute commands by entering them in the command window after the MATLAB prompt (>>) and pressing the Enter key.